-But if you want to use it as a means to get back together with your ex, then the no contact rule works on men a 100 per cent.
+But if you want to use it as a means to get back together with your ex, then the no contact rule works on men 100%.
+Here how:

-- He will play it cool and make himself believe that the lack of contact doesn’t bother him
+- Playing it cool: He will play it cool and make himself believe that the lack of contact doesn’t bother him

-- Eventually, your behaviour will start confusing him
+- Confusion: Eventually, your behaviour will start confusing him

-- He will start missing you and longing to have you back in his life
+- Longing: He will start missing you and longing to have you back in his life

-- He will take concrete actions to show you how much he wants you back in his life.
+- Trying to get back together: He will take concrete actions to show you how much he wants you back in his life.
 At this point, his focus in on turning over a new leaf in the relationship

 If getting back together is what you had wanted all along, this is your chance to make it happen.

 Cutting out a person who has been an integral part of your every day is not easy.
-If you’re taking this approach that tests your willpower and resolve at every step of the way, you’d want to be sure that you’re headed in the right direction.
-When you need reassurance, look out for these 5 signs that the No Contact Rule is working:
+If you’re taking this approach that tests your willpower and resolve every step of the way, you’d want to be sure that you’re headed in the right direction.
+When you need reassurance, look out for these 5 signs that the no-contact rule is working: